Crit-Data-Science/Springboard/Data Science Capstone 2 Project/Data/README.md

 The dataset used from this analyses was combined from two data sets from the Sensus Bureau.
 The first dataset is the Educational Attainment dataset for each county.
 The second data set is another combination of data from the ACS 2015 County Data.From the education data set i pulled out the high school and college graduation rates to merge with the other county data.

 ## 2. Method
+The goal of this analsyses to be able to identify features that contribute to the growth of wages for individuals and families.
+A regression analyses will be run to see how predictable that income Per Capita is.
+What will also be run are classification models in an attempt to identifty counties that have much in common with the goal of finding out if there are grouping of counties that can be put together and studies further.
+To that end the two classification models that will be used are K-Means Classification and DBSCAN.

+## 3. Data Cleaning